The first time I left the country, I went to Liverpool, UK. It felt like going to the moon.

 Some of my colleagues in international education think it’s funny when Americans talk about traveling to another part of the English-speaking or developed world as so eye-opening, but it was for me.

-I’m a second generation American and I am the first and only person in my family to attend college.
+I’m a second-generation American and I am the first and only person in my family to attend college.
 I studied at California Lutheran University, which was 23 miles from the house I grew up in.
 I was able to do so because of a federal program that supported matriculation for first-gen, low-income college students called TRiO.
-The TRiO staff encouraged me to apply to go to University of Liverpool and when I shared that finances were why I could not apply, they found me a scholarship.
+The TRiO staff encouraged me to apply to go to the University of Liverpool and when I shared that finances were why I could not apply, they found me a scholarship.